 The File Transfer Protocol (FTP) is a natural alternative for those who don’t have access to cPanel—probably using a managed hosted service or hosting your WordPress site on WordPress.com.

 Below are the reasons why we considered it our secondary option

 - The manual process depends on the connection between FTP and the webserver.
 It can increase the time taken to process a manual WordPress Website Backup.

-- There are many FTP software clients, and you might not be aware of which one is the best.
+- There are many FTP software clients, so you might not know the best.

-Still, it’s one of the most natural processes to take the manual backup of the website.
-We’ve placed a few best free open source FTP clients you can use depending on the operating system you use.
+Still, it’s one of the most natural processes to take a manual backup of the website.
+We’ve placed a few of the best free, open-source FTP clients you can use depending on your operating system.